History & government

 New Zealand has a fascinating if relatively short history.
 For millennia it lay totally undiscovered until ancestors of the Māori arrived.

-There’s a faint possibility we might have been colonised by the French, but the British beat them to it.
-Modern New Zealand has inherited much from its UK settlers – our language, democratic institutions, legal system and more.
+We could have been colonised by the French - French explorers were active in the Pacific in the 1700s at the same time as Captain James Cook.
+But the British beat them to it and Britain would dominate New Zealand's subsequent history.
+Modern New Zealand has inherited much from its British settlers - our language, democratic institutions, legal system and more.

 While New Zealand used to be known as a ’little Britain’, it has matured and established its own identity – one with a stronger focus on its indigenous people - Māori - and on its neighbours in the Pacific and Asia.